catseye/Tamsin/README.markdown

 now, you'll only be able to select from the Tamsin scanner and a "raw" scanner that only gives back characters.

+There are definitely some caveats here.
+Scanners for recursive descent parsers pre-emptively scan the next token.
+So when we switch scanners, we'll have a "leftover" token from the previous scanner.
+Well, we'll see.

+    | main = cat.
+    | cat = "cat" & return ok.
+    + cat
+    = ok

+    | main = cat.
+    | cat = "c" & "a" & "t" & return ok.
+    + cat
+    ? expected 'c' found 'cat'

+    | main = cat with raw.
+    | cat = "c" & "a" & "t" & return ok.
+    + cat
+    = ok